One of a flock of 120 feeding on berries on a large housing estate in

 On our way back from Scotland I stopped to look at this rare vagrant spending

-a couple of days feeding in a large muddy puddle at Lynemouth on the coast of
+a couple of days feeding around a large muddy puddle at Lynemouth on the coast of

 9th May 2017